 - Draft export control collaboration agreements for government approval, such as Technical Assistance Agreements and Manufacturing License Agreements, to permit the authorized flow of controlled products, services, technology, and technical data between approved parties within permitted scope.

-- Advise on the qualification for export control exemption, scope of exemption, and substantiation requirements for reliance upon exemption.
+- Advise on the qualification for export control exemption, the scope of the exemption, and substantiation requirements for reliance upon the exemption.

 - Perform export control due diligence to identify significant export control issues previously unknown to the prospective acquirer and monetizing of export control issues to adjust acquisition price or secure additional protections from the seller to address export control risk exposure.

 - Counsel clients on post-acquisition integration of export control compliance programs.

 - Draft technology controls plans, export control compliance manuals, and policy statements.

 - Conduct on-site training on the ITAR, EAR, and other export control laws.